andrewboring/GTDataBootCamp/README.md

 # GTDataBootCamp

-This is a collection of homework assignments for Georgia Tech's Data Analytics Boot Camp.
+This is a collection of completed homework assignments for Georgia Tech's Data Analytics Boot Camp.

 ## Assignments:
 * 01 - Kickstart My Chart - Excel homework assignment